Pebaz/fromzero-blog/blog/posts/boxels-11-years-of-learning/post.md

 outside and inside the task.
 This provided a very flexible base upon which to build complex raw socket handling code while utilizing Python's ability to get parallelism with IO tasks.

+I really enjoyed making this system because it allowed tasks to be created by subclassing the `Task` class and then overriding the `task()` method where a simple `yield` statement would cause the task thread to check if there had been a request to stop and join the thread.
+This made it so that runaway tasks were more difficult to accidentally create if `yield`s were placed at appropriate checkpoints.
+Another benefit of `yield` is that it allowed the task thread to simply not call the task generator and instead call `drop()` which would perform any cleanup tasks that needed to be done like closing files or network connections.
+Since tasks could be stopped abruptly in the middle, it was necessary for the `drop()` method to know what resources were in use.
+I implemented a checkpoint system so that tasks could simply:
+`yield <checkpoint object>` and that object would be passed to `drop()` as the last checkpoint encountered before deallocating resources.

 <!-- TODO(pbz): Create mermaid diagrams for this stuff. -->